Types of Tabby Cats

 There exists a variety of spotted breeds.
 The far oldest spotted tabby is the Spotted British Shorthair and was recognized since the 1870s.

 However, The Egyptian Mau is sometimes claimed to be the oldest one but was not recognized as a breed until the 1950s.
-It is only naturally occurring spotted breed.
+It is only a naturally occurring spotted breed.

 Bonus: Patched Tabby Cat

-The Patched tabby is also known as Tortoiseshell tabby or Tortie tabby.
+The Patched tabby is also known as the Tortoiseshell tabby or Tortie tabby.
 It is because one of the different versions of markings is mixed with the tortoiseshell pattern to produce torbies.

 In unique form, the separate patches of brown tabby and red tabby appear on the same animal.

 Although they are called tabbies, they are not a breed of cat.
 The Tortoiseshell cats are mostly female as it is in the genes.

 These cats are heard all around the world and are legendary.
 The male torbies are believed to be a lucky one.

 The first four are the types of tabby cats but the last one is still not considered as its type but only as a bonus as it is not a cat breed.